Skip to content

 A wireless system based on a 3 bed house will take approximately 3 to 5 hours.
 A wired system also based on a 3 bed house might take between 1 and 2 days.
 Given these points a wireless system wins here.

 You might want to extend your system following an extension, garden room or garage area.
-Both systems can be extended but wireless is the most simple and easiest to extend.
+You can extend both systems, but extending a wireless system is simpler and more straightforward.

 Wireless is a very simply and clean job, the new component simply needs power either by batteries or mains and that’s it.
 It will connect to your control hub via WiFi so could be a DIY job reducing costs.